hankei6km/remark-counter/README.md

-import remarkParse from 'remark-parse' import remarkStringify from 'remark-stringify' import remarkDirective from 'remark-directive' import remarkNumbers from '@hankei6km/remark-numbers'
+import remarkParse from 'remark-parse' import remarkStringify from 'remark-stringify' import remarkDirective from 'remark-directive' import remarkCounter from '@hankei6km/remark-counter'

 const markdown = readFileSync('test.md').toString()

 unified()
   .use(remarkParse)
   .use(remarkDirective)
-  .use(remarkNumbers)
+  .use(remarkCounter)
   .use(remarkStringify)
   .freeze()
   .process(markdown, (err, file) => {